 - a person who has worked across a variety of roles within the sector, as a leader, manager, influential thought leader or researcher, advocate and/or frontline worker, and who has an exemplary track record of empowering people with a disability and improving outcomes for all people with a disability in Victoria.

-Since 2017, the Minister for Housing, Disability and Ageing has chosen a winner for this award from all the finalists.
+Since 2017, the Minister for Disability has chosen a winner for this award from all the finalists.

 The award will go to someone who has demonstrated immense leadership skills and has been a driver of change.

 The inaugural winner of the Minister’s award for outstanding leadership in 2017 was Dylan Alcott OAM from Get Skilled Access.